thelia-modules/ReCaptcha/Readme.md

 # Re Captcha

-This module allow you to add easily a reCAPTCHA to yout form
+This module allow you to add easily a reCAPTCHA to your form
 ## Installation

 ### Composer